 2. A suite of methods to obtain this data feed and display the products on your personal computer.

-To use the direct satellite or repeat radio method, you will need special hardware to receive the EMWIN feed.
-You can learn more about the hardware by contacting one or more of the EMWIN vendors listed on the Commercial Vendors page.
+The primary method for obtaining the EMWIN data stream is direct from the GOES East or West satellites.
+To receive the satellite broadcast you will need special hardware, such as a satellite dish and LNA etc. You can learn more about the hardware by contacting one or more of the EMWIN vendors listed on the Commercial Vendors page.

 US Dept of Commerce

 Silver Spring, MD 20910